FNaqavi/GenAI-with-LLMs/README.md

 Reinforcement learning and LLM-powered applications

 ### Learning Objectives
-- Describe how RLHF uses human feedback to improve the performance and alignment of large language models
+- Describe how RLHF(reinforcement learning from human feedback) uses human feedback to improve the performance and alignment of large language models
 - Explain how data gathered from human labelers is used to train a reward model for RLHF
 - Define chain-of-thought prompting and describe how it can be used to improve LLMs reasoning and planning abilities
 - Discuss the challenges that LLMs face with knowledge cut-offs, and explain how information retrieval and augmentation techniques can overcome these challenges